How to Setup Docker Compose on Ubuntu in Azure/AWS/GCP

 Test Docker Compose

-Run the following command to confirm Docker Compose is installed:
+Run the following command to confirm Docker Compose is installed.
+Depending on which version you have installed, run one of the following commands:

 docker-compose -version